fabridamicelli/cronex.nvim/README.md

 Human-readable cron expressions in Neovim.

 ## What is Cronex
-Cronex is a Neovim plugin that allows you to integrate human-readable explanations of [cron expressions](https://en.wikipedia.org/wiki/Cron), rendered as [diagnostic hints](https://neovim.io/doc/user/diagnostic.html) (i.e., just like your LSP does):
+Cronex is a Neovim plugin that allows you to integrate human-readable explanations of [cron expressions](https://en.wikipedia.org/wiki/Cron), rendered as [diagnostic hints](https://neovim.io/doc/user/diagnostic.html):

 <img src='./images/screencast-usage.gif' width='800'>